Table of Contents

 Salary Expectations for Accounting Doctorates

 Salary expectations for accounting doctoral graduates are relatively lucrative.
 According to the Bureau of Labor and Statistics, professors with a PhD can begin as high as $76,000 and six-figure incomes are definitely possible depending upon the area of study, discipline of teaching and level of previous experience.
 With the help of fellowships and assistantships with many doctoral programs, the salary becomes even more exciting when a graduate does not have to worry about student loans or growing a large debt after completing a doctorate.
 According to the BLS, an accounting doctorate graduate can make the following in salary depending upon the field:

 When choosing to go back to school for a doctorate degree, be prepared for more advanced curricula materials, less lecture-style classes and more seminar classes with smaller amounts of students.
 Even though you are contemplating a distance program, there will still be participation in class discussions and attendance requirements along with the usual workload and course expectations.
 Depending upon the track that a person chooses, the curriculum will vary a bit.
 There are empirical tracks, research tracks in tax or financial management, analytical tracks, and teaching tracks to name a few.

 Most schools will offer classes in either this or similar types of organization: Advanced Research, Research Processes and Theory, Finance Theory, Econometrics and Quantitative Analysis, Micro and Macroeconomics, Research Papers, and a Dissertation conclusion to the program of study.
-In addition, some research programs will concentrate on more a an archival research component, or one that focuses more on technical analysis, while other research programs focus on a more behavioral and psychological approach to pertinent topics.
+In addition, some research programs will concentrate on more of an archival research component, or one that focuses more on technical analysis, while other research programs focus on a more behavioral and psychological approach to pertinent topics.

 How to Choose the Best Doctorate